LPI Summer Intern Program in Planetary Science

 Many of today’s leaders in planetary science began as LPI summer interns.
 Every career starts somewhere, and we encourage you to join us as you embark on your journey.

 About Us: The LPI is located near the NASA Johnson Space Center, on the southeast side of Houston, Texas.
-On NASA's behalf, the LPI provides leadership in the scientific community for research in lunar, planetary, and solar system sciences, and linkage with related terrestrial programs.
+The LPI provides leadership in the scientific community for research in lunar, planetary, and solar system sciences, and linkage with related terrestrial programs.
+The internships are funded through NASA’s Support for Planetary Sample Science.

 The Lunar and Planetary Institute invites undergraduates with at least 50 semester hours of credit to experience cutting-edge research in the lunar and planetary sciences.
 Students with majors in a physical or natural science, engineering, computer science, or mathematics are preferred, but all eligible students will be considered.

-The 10-week program runs from June 6–August 12, 2022.
+The 10-week program runs from June 3–August 9, 2024.
 Summer interns will work one-on-one with a scientist from the LPI or the NASA Johnson Space Center on a research project.
-Interns are selected by the project advisors who look for academic excellence and scientific interest and backgrounds compatible with their specific project needs.
+Selections are made on the basis of information provided in the submitted application, such as academic experience and scientific interests, as well as specific research project requirements.